 IV.
 Functional Committee on Social Security and Poverty Reduction:

 1. Preferably a Women SC /ST member to be the chairman of the committee along with other members as given above.

 2. The planning process must duly include appropriate initiatives for the welfare of vulnerable, underprivileged and socially backward sections of the society.
 The plan shall include coverage of all welfare schemes of the Central and State Governments.
-Plan shall include measures to ensure coverage all eligible beneficiaries under family Benefit Schemes like insurance, Pensions, housing.
+The plan shall include measures to ensure coverage of all eligible beneficiaries under family Benefit Schemes like insurance, pension, housing.
 The Special Component Plan (SCP) and Tribal Sub-Plan (TSP) shall be part of the GP Development Plan.

 |1||Selection of the poorest of the poor beneficiaries in Gram Sabha||Coverage of only eligible beneficiaries|

 |2||Implementation of SCSP and TSP – identify eligible beneficiaries who need to be assisted under the SCSP and TSP||Improved services to deserving section of village|